bildschirm/bildschirm/README.md

 Beginning a real-time web project, like building your own home dashboard, can be a tedious and time-consuming process.
 Coding lots of boilerplate for authentication, authorization and data communication isn’t fun at all.
 By the time you get to building the thing you wanted you got bored and moved on to the next.
-Mission Control aims to provide all those features out-of-the-box so you can get to creating what matters right away.
+Bildschirm aims to provide all those features out-of-the-box so you can get to creating what matters right away.

 ## Features